 - Enacting a law that allows active duty military members or their spouses to be licensed realtors in Nebraska without paying a licensing fee, provided they have a valid license from another state.

-Nebraska also has the fifth-best unemployment rate for veterans, at just 1.4%.
+Nebraska also has one of the best unemployment rates for veterans.
 These are just a few examples of how Nebraska is working to become the most veteran and military friendly state in the nation and we will continue to look for ways to expand on this goal.